 Step 1. ssh-keygen:

-Enter “ssh-keygen -t rsa” command which will generate public/private rsa key pair as below.
-Please keep default values and when asked for password, just press enter key.
+Enter “ssh-keygen -t rsa” command which will generate public/private RSA key pair as below.
+Please keep default values and when asked for the password, just press enter key.
 You don’t have to enter any password that time.

 [pawan@dev1 ~]$ ssh-keygen -t rsa

 Enter file in which to save the key (/home/pawan/.ssh/id_rsa):

 Your identification has been saved in /home/pawan/.ssh/id_rsa.

 Your public key has been saved in /home/pawan/.ssh/id_rsa.pub.